aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 <div class="english">
 Help us fulfill the mitsvah of Sukkah in its time completely, so that we will attain everything that we have requested of You.
-May we not cause the premature death of domestic-animals and wild creatures, Heaven forbid, but may we always derive our sustenance from the energy for Adam/humanity that is drawn from the level of Sukkah.
+May we not cause the premature death of domesticated-animals and wild creatures, Heaven forbid, but may we always derive our sustenance from the energy for Adam/humanity that is drawn from the level of Sukkah.
 </div></td></tr>